paulhibbitts/cmpt-363-213-beta/docs/readings.md

 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://www.smashingmagazine.com/2012/04/building-emotion-into-your-websites/">Not Just Pretty: Building Emotion Into Your Websites</a>

 ## Week 8
+### How to explore and describe possible design solutions?
 **The Right Tool For The Job: Picking The Best Prototyping Software For Your Project (1 of 2 for Week 8)**
 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://uxdesign.cc/the-right-tool-for-the-job-picking-the-best-prototyping-software-for-your-project-6ddd5145d860">The Right Tool For The Job: Picking The Best Prototyping Software For Your Project</a>